 While planning our annual bluebonnets scouting trips, we generally check the local tourism board websites.

 They often have updates regarding the bloom status on their websites.

 The small towns of Texas also plan their bluebonnet festivals and spring events around peak dates, so that is useful while planning your trip to see the bluebonnets bloom in Texas.

-Last but not the least, I am a member of many Facebook groups and pages, which have in-depth information about the current year’s bloom status as well as gorgeous photos.
+Last but not the least, we are a member of many Facebook groups and pages, which have in-depth information about the current year’s bloom status as well as gorgeous photos.

 Fun fact: While the traditional blue bluebonnet was chosen as the state flower in 1901, the law was amended to include all species of bluebonnets as the state flower in 1971.

 You can spot pink bluebonnets, white bluebonnets, and even blue bluebonnets with white on top!

 16 Best Places to see the Bluebonnets in Texas